TonAldo48/stash/README.md

-# GitDrive
+# Stash

-GitDrive is an open-source cloud storage application built on top of Git and GitHub.
+Stash is an open-source cloud storage application built on top of Git and GitHub.
 It leverages the power of version control to provide secure, versioned, and unlimited private cloud storage using your GitHub repositories.

 ## Features